AstroTV/PENNE/README.md

 To run the PASTA GUI, execute the **run.sh** script in the [/code/penne/](https://gitlab.tugraz.at/iti-pasta/pasta/-/tree/main/code/penne) directory.

 The script builds the C project for the ECUs and tries to install the following packets with **apt**:
+- cmake
 - python3
 - python3-virtualenv
 - python3-pip
+- libssl-dev
 - libgtk-3-dev
-- python-wxgtk3.0
 - build-essential
 - libsdl2-dev
 - socat
 - at-spi2-core

 Then a virtual environment is created and the required Python packages are installed.
 After that, the virtual CAN interface is set up and the Python GUI is started.

 The GUI itself starts the compiled binary for the 3 ECUs.
 The code for the ecu binary is located in `code/penne/penne_ecu/`.